magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 	SpaceEntity* entity = spaceEntitySystem->CreateEntity("myEntityName", transform, callback);
 	```

-    This code creates a new SpaceEntity within the space.
+    This code creates a new `SpaceEntity` within the space.
 Once created, you can modify this entity by adding components that define its behavior and appearance.

 2. **Component Addition/Modification**

-	After creating a SpaceEntity, you can add or modify components to control its interaction, visual appearance, or other behavior.
+	After creating a `SpaceEntity`, you can add or modify components to control its interaction, visual appearance, or other behavior.
 Components are child objects that give the entity functionality, such as movement, rendering, or interaction.

 	```
 	StaticModelSpaceComponent* model = entity->AddComponent(ComponentType::StaticModel);
 	model->SetExternalResourceAssetId("table_model");
 	```

-    In this example, a static model component is added to the SpaceEntity, representing a table in the virtual space.
+    In this example, a static model component is added to the `SpaceEntity`, representing a table in the virtual space.
 You can also modify components to refine their behavior or appearance as needed.

 3. **Multi-User Replication**